UnbiasedFairnessAwareRec/UFAR.github.io/index.md

 # 5. Code Description

-The structure of the code files is the same as [RecBole](https://github.com/RUCAIBox/RecBole) and our implementations are stored in **recbole/data/model/fair_recommender**.
+The structure of the code files is the same as [RecBole](https://github.com/RUCAIBox/RecBole) and our implementations are stored in **recbole/data/model/fair_recommender** directory.

 # 6. Usage

 1. Download the code
-2. Download the datasets and put them into datasets.
+2. Download the datasets and put them into **datasets** directory.
 3. Before running programs of our models, you should pre-estimate propensity-scores by running `run_recbole.py` and setting test.yaml for heu_mlp_p model.

-    set parameters in test.yaml
+    set parameters in test.yaml (taking WeChat dataset as example)

     ```yaml
     show_progress: True